oscarNCC/N-Queens-Visualization-Backtracking-/README.md

 Follow the on-screen instructions to input the number of queens (N) and start the visualization.

+## How to plat
+Set the size of the board, then press "Start"

+## Config
+You may set the visualize speed by editing the "speed" variable(default = 0.5) in main_UI.py .
 ## Dependencies

 - Python (3.x recommended)